adamthompson93/adamthompson93.github.io/_posts/2024-12-4-Eldritch-MonsterHearts.md

 choose to back down or go through with it.
 ```

+One thing we can consider including in Gaze into the Abyss is a consequence for rolling over a 12.

 There's also the matter of combat

 A written these can already pretty easily be bent in our desired direction, so lets just leave them for now and move on to the next part of the concept.